 An implementation guide for the NH&UFS has been developed in support of this Strategy as a separate stand-alone document so that it can be updated as required.
 The total of the new resource requirements identified for the entire 20 year period for implementation of the NH&UFS amount to \$2,141,713 (an average of about \$107,000 per year).
-The bulk of these costs (about 80%) are associated with the creation of an Environmental-Natural Heritage Planner position, with the remaining costs linked to activities supporting broader education and engagement related to the Natural Heritage System and Urban Forest.
-The new Environmental-Natural Heritage Planner position will be required to implement most of the planning-related Strategies, and support the implementation of a number of the management and engagement-related Strategies.
+The bulk of these costs (about 80%) are associated with the creation of an Environmental Planner position, with the remaining costs linked to activities supporting broader education and engagement related to the Natural Heritage System and Urban Forest.